orhan89/ec2-elasticsearch/README.md

-This is an IaC implementation to build an elasticsearch cluster on AWS EC2 using Terraform and Ansible.
+This is an IaC implementation to build an elasticsearch cluster (multi-node) on AWS EC2 using Terraform and Ansible.
+The cluster is secured with login credentials, and all communication is secured with SSL.

 ## Requirements